 Virtual Payment Yields Tangible Benefits

-We all know how physical credit and debit cards work.
-A bank or issuer fronts the money for a transaction, which the buyer must then repay.
+A physical credit or debit card typically works like this: A bank or issuer fronts the money for a transaction, which the buyer must then repay.
 Transactions are conducted by using a physical card with a string of digits tied to a single user account, confirmed with a three- or four-digit security code.

 If you get nothing else from this article, here’s the bottom line: Virtual payments can reduce fraud risk while improving accounting accuracy, accountability, and auditability.
 Let’s take a closer look at this technology’s high-level benefits.

-The speed and accuracy of virtual payment offerings makes them ideal for amassing more granular detail on travel spending as well as enabling open book accounting practices among partners.
-Historical tracking and basic analysis can quickly reveal unusual spending patterns.
+The speed and accuracy of virtual payment offerings makes them ideal for gathering more granular detail on travel spending as well as enabling open book accounting practices among partners.
+Virtual payment systems usually include basic tracking and analysis tools that can quickly reveal unusual spending patterns.